JakeSCahill/hazelcast-code/kafka-queries/step4.md

 }
 ```

-The `bootstrap.servers` option is the address of the Kafka server to allow Hazelcast to connect to it.
-In this example, the Kafka server is running in a Docker container called `kafka` on port 9092.
+The `bootstrap.servers` option is the address of the Kafka broker to allow Hazelcast to connect to it.
+In this example, the broker is running in a Docker container called `kafka` on port 9092.